 Arrive in Long Xuyen and hop on a tender to visit the bustling floating market.
-Stop in town to visit An Giang Museum and see its exhibits on ancient local cultures before returning to the Victoria Mekong.

-Enjoy a refreshing lunch as the ship continues downstream to Dinh Yen, where you will see villagers weaving colourful straw mats, and meet a family who specialise in making beancurd (also known as tofu skin, similar to Japanese yuba).
+Enjoy a refreshing lunch as the ship continues downstream to Dinh Yen, where you will see villagers weaving colourful straw mats.
 This evening, the ship continues to Can Tho, the beating heart of the Mekong Delta.